Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Learning-to-Optimize with Guarantees

-\begin{Rem} Since $\mathbb{P}_\rvec{H}\{ p > 0 \} = 1$, under the prior the algorithm should be able to \say{reach} the sublevel set.
-This is a constraint on the \emph{support} (see Definition~\ref{Def_Support}) of $\prob_\rvec{H}$, which is not satisfied without further ado.
+\begin{Rem} The assumption $\mathbb{P}_{\notation{\rvHyp}}\{ \sublevelprob > 0 \} = 1$ states that, under the prior, the algorithm should be able to \say{reach} the sublevel set.
+This is a constraint on the \emph{support} of $\prob_{\notation{\rvHyp}}$, which is not satisfied without further ado.
 Section~\ref{Alg:Construction_Prior} provides a construction for achieving this. \end{Rem}